gdsfactory/kfactory/docs/intro.rst

    :language: python
    :linenos:

-With :py:func:`~kfactory.kcell.KCell.add_port` an existing port of an instance can be added to the parent cell. :py:func:`~kfactory.kcell.Instance.connect` allows an instance to be transformed so that one of its ports is connected to another port.
+With :py:func:`~kfactory.kcell.Cell.add_port` an existing port of an instance can be added to the parent cell. :py:func:`~kfactory.kcell.Instance.connect` allows an instance to be transformed so that one of its ports is connected to another port.

 You will get a cell like this: